-The collaborative work of the front-of-pack labelling Steering Committee, Project Committee, Technical Design Working Group and Implementation Working Group is progressing.
-Outcomes of meetings held to date (in chronological order) are:
+Outcomes of the front-of-pack labelling Steering Committee, Project Committee, Technical Design Working Group, Implementation Working Group and Health Star Rating Advisory Committee meetings held to date (in chronological order) are:

 Steering Committee Meeting - 2 May 2014Steering Committee Members considered advice from the Front-of-Pack Labelling Oversight and Advisory Committee and agreed on the definition of an anomaly, and process for addressing potential anomalies within the Health Star Rating calculator, for consideration by the Legislative and Governance Forum on Food Regulation at its meeting in June 2014.
 The Steering Committee also noted the final stages of design artwork, which has been well received by stakeholders, and is currently subject to consumer testing.